-Your credit score, also known as FICO, is a score calculated from your credit report.
+Your credit score is a score calculated from your credit report.
 It’s basically an indicator of how risky a borrower you are.
 Your credit score can range anywhere from 300-850, and the higher the score, the better.
 When you go to apply for a car loan, student loan, home loan or credit card, your credit score is used by the lender to determine how much they will lend you and what your interest rate will be.
 The more risky you seem, the lower the limit they’ll give you—and the higher the interest rate they’ll charge you.

 Do you know your credit score?

 You want to get in the habit of checking your credit score at least once per year.
 You can go to sites like freecreditreport.com to access your credit report for free once per year and then pay an additional fee to get your credit score.
-Other sites such as creditkarma.com will allow you to access your credit score for free on a regular basis.
+Mint also offers a free credit score that is updated on a monthly basis through soft inquiry.

 So what goes into calculating your credit score?
-Well, there are 5 factors that contribute to the credit score and knowing what they are will make it easier to increase your credit score and creditworthiness.
+There are 5 factors that contribute to the credit score and knowing what they are will make it easier to increase your credit score and creditworthiness.
 The five factors include: